GLOBAL MARKETS-Oil resumes fall, stocks dip despite bumper jobs data

 NO RESPITE FOR OIL

-The benchmark U.S. Treasury yield was near its session low, the lowest since late October, following an initial rise after the strong jobs data.
-Hourly earnings were unchanged versus expectation of a 0.2 percent increase.
+U.S. Treasury yields were little changed following an initial yield rise after the bumper jobs data, which was quelled by a lack of wage gains.
 Continued safety bids also kept yields from climbing.

 "The average hourly earnings pushes rate hikes back at the margin, but the payrolls number pushes them forward, so the market is putting those two elements together and concluding that the message is pretty neutral," said David Keeble, head of U.S. rates strategies at Credit Agricole Corporate and Investment Bank in New York.